-Based on your income, estimate the amount of tax liability you would have at the end of the year and the amount of deduction you can claim thereof.
+Based on your income, estimate the amount of tax liability you would have at the end of the year and the amount of deduction you can claim.

-If you have already invested in some tax-saving instruments, deduct these to determine the additional amount you may have to invest to reduce your tax liability.
+If you have already invested in some tax-saving instruments, deduct these to determine the additional amount you may have to invest in reducing your tax liability.
 The next important thing is to choose the appropriate investment instrument.

-It is crucial to ensure you have sufficient health insurance coverage to take care of your physical and financial health during a medical emergency.
+It is crucial to ensure you have sufficient health insurance coverage to manage your physical and financial health during a medical emergency.

-When you choose tax-saving financial products, it is important you consider some important factors.
+When you choose tax-saving financial products, you must consider some important factors.
 These include your financial objectives, lock-in period, risk profile, personal tax bracket, inflation rate, and tax liability.

 Although there are several tax-saving products, equity-linked savings schemes (ELSS)offer several benefits.